 As of Right.
 An indigent defendant is entitled to a court-appointed attorney:

-in any criminal proceeding that may result in punishment involving a loss of liberty.
+in any criminal proceeding that may result in punishment involving a loss of liberty; or

+for the limited purpose of determining release conditions at or following the initial appearance, if the defendant is detained after a misdemeanor charge is filed.

 Discretionary.
 In any other criminal proceeding, the court may appoint an attorney for an indigent defendant if required by the interests of justice.